The Room on the Roof

 The Room on the Roof is a novel written by Ruskin Bond.

 It was Bond's first literary venture.
 Bond wrote the novel when he was seventeen and won the John Llewellyn Rhys Prize in 1957.
-The novel revolves around Rusty, an orphaned seventeen-year-old Anglo-Indian boy living in Dehradun.
-Due to his guardian, Mr Harrison's strict ways, he runs away from his home to live with his Indian friends.
+The novel revolves around Rusty, an orphaned sixteen-year-old Anglo-Indian boy living in Dehradun.
+Due to his guardian Mr Harrison's strict ways, he runs away from his home to live with his Indian friends.